ErpNetDocs/tech/advanced/user-business-rules/index.md

 The [actions](https://docs.erp.net/tech/advanced/user-business-rules/action-types/index.html) which may be executed by the rule contain the following information:

 - Action No - consecutive number of the action, unique within the user business rule;
-- Action Type - specifies the [type of action](https://docs.erp.net/tech/advanced/user-business-rules/action-types/index.html) to be performed by the rule.
+- Action type - specifies the [type of action](https://docs.erp.net/tech/advanced/user-business-rules/action-types/index.html) to be performed by the rule.
 Possible values are: [SETVALUE](https://docs.erp.net/tech/advanced/user-business-rules/action-types/setvalue.html) and [FAIL](https://docs.erp.net/tech/advanced/user-business-rules/action-types/fail.html).
-- Parameter1 Type, Parameter2 Type, Parameter3 Type - the type of the parameter specifies how to obtain the parameter value;
+- Parameter1 type, Parameter2 type, Parameter3 type - the type of the parameter specifies how to obtain the parameter value;
-- Parameter1 Value, Parameter2 Value, Parameter3 Value - the actual value of the parameter.
+- Parameter1 value, Parameter2 value, Parameter3 value - the actual value of the parameter.